Tim-Brooks/tbrooks8.github.io/_posts/2016-03-13-introducing-precipice.md

 {% gist 1e8f72a9f259f4575e28 %}

 In the example above, the completable can only be written to by a single thread.
-Precipice provides a threadsafe version for usage accross thread boundaries.
+Precipice provides a threadsafe [version](link) for usage across thread boundaries.

 ## Integrating specialized execution models